 It may never be possible for your practice to collect 100% of what you’re owed from patients – especially in today’s economy – but implementing firm payment policies is the best way to avoid issues.
 We have suggested a few points which might help you to get more collection from patients and that is also on time for most of the times!

 Don’t restrict yourself to taking cash.
 Show some flexibility and give more options to patients for the mode of payment.
 These days, people mostly use credit and debit cards to make payments.
 Keep a card machine on the front desk, so that patients can make payment there and then.
 Some patients may insist on making the payment in cash.
 So you can facilitate them by having an ATM installed at your practice.

 2. Create the internal financial policy

-Create a financial policy for your practice and communicate it to your patients to avoid any payment confusions or discrepancies in future.
+Create a financial policy for your practice and communicate it to your patients to avoid any payment confusion or discrepancies in the future.
 The policy should be comprehensive and address issues pertaining to your practice specialty and patients.
 Clearly define patient responsibilities for all non-covered services.

 3. Train your staff

 Invest in your front-desk staff.
 Educate them about ways to collect patient payments before the services.
 It is desirable to hire staff that is familiar with health insurance policies; otherwise train them in making collections, looking up patient payment history, and resolving payment disputes.
 Make sure your staff remains up to date with payer payment rule changes.

 Receptionists who schedule appointments need to be trained on how to audit a patient’s account and to know when it’s time to have the patient meet with someone in the billing department.
 Determine the specific parameters for your staff so they can do the job you want and support each other.